deeplearning4j/deeplearning4j-docs/machine-learning-algorithms.md

 ## Decision Tree

 A decision tree is a series of nodes, a directional graph that starts at the base with a single node and extends to the many leaf nodes that represent the categories that the tree can classify.
+Another way to think of a decision tree is as a flow chart, where the flow starts at the root node and ends with a decision made at the leaves.

 ![Alt text](./img/decision_tree.png)